vivocha/appointments-scheduler-docs/README.md

 For example, a *Tax Consultancy* Calendar could define some Appointment Types like: *Private support*, *Company support*, and so on...
 A Calendar can accept the booking of appointments only of the types it explicitely defines.

-A Calendar can be exported and "read" by its *iCalendar* representation.
+A Calendar can be exported and "read" by its *iCalendar* representation by the API.
+It is useful to subscribe to a particular Calendar through a Calendar App (like Apple Calendar and others...) using that clients as a refresheable view on the Calendar Appontments (see more in the dedicatet API endpoint, [here](#calendar-public-endpoints)).

 In the current version of the Appointments Scheduler, a Calendar has the following properties: